Schinzel/web-blocks/src/main/kotlin/io/schinzel/web_app_engine/thoughts.md

 # To do
-- subscribe
-  - Each page element has to implement guid and observers.
-    - Should this be done differently?
-  - Add stuff from sample(1)
-  - Remove sample (1)
+- Port
+  - Check if port is buzy when starting server
+  - Let tests run on random port
+- Can template files have include files?
 - Error handling with html
 - License
 - A common class to send data to the server with